aghoshpro/myAppDev/README.md

 # 100 Apps Challenge

-It contains all the apps of three categories `DesktopApps`, `WebApps`, `MobileApps` that I have taken the challenge to build
+Contains all the apps of three categories `DesktopApp`, `WebApp`, `MobileApp` that I have taken the challenge to build

 <!-- by learning many different programming languages. -->